envs-net/matrix-conf/usr/local/bin/README.md

 }
 ```

-purge and block a list of room_ids and also deactivate all local users in this rooms:
+## purge and block a list of room_ids and also deactivate all local users in this rooms

 ```bash
 matrix-purge-rooms() {
 	echo > ~/blocked_members.txt